SarahAlhabeeb/Log_Analysis/README.md

         GROUP BY authorsID, articlesTitle, log.path order by views desc;
 ```

 * Requests view created for executing the third query:

 ```
-"CREATE VIEW requests as
+CREATE VIEW requests as
                SELECT TO_CHAR(time,'MON DD,YYYY') as Date, Count(*) as Total, Sum (CASE WHEN status = '404 NOT FOUND' THEN 1 ELSE 0 END) as Errors FROM log